hanrichard/iress/README.md

 ## Todo:

+- to make the site to be fully responsive
 - to move all components into npm
 - to add more unit test to each component
 - to refactor typograhpy